 - A confirmation that the planned use of data use is covered by existing regulatory approvals (e.g. Norwegian REK) and complies with GDPR

-- A confirmation that neither individual nor aggregated-level MoBa data will be uploaded into any repositories for storage and further sharing
+- A confirmation that no individual level MoBa data will be uploaded into any repositories for storage and further sharing

 Individual level data